gcmt/vessel.nvim/README.md

 -- Note: Has effect only when using default formatters vessel.opt.jumps.show_colnr = false

--- Functions used to format each jump entry line (See "Formatters" section for more info) vessel.opt.jumps.formatters.jump = <function>
+-- Functions used to format each jump entry line
+-- See "Formatters" section for more info vessel.opt.jumps.formatters.jump = <function>

 -- Mapping used to move backwards in the jump list (to the bottom of the window).
 Takes a count.